Dental Implants

 In-house digital lab.

 Our on-site lab uses Exocad design software and dental 3D printers.
-For implant cases — especially All-on-X — that means surgical guides, provisional teeth, and custom components are designed and produced under our roof, in coordination with the rest of the care.
+For implant cases, and All-on-X in particular, that means provisional teeth, next-day temporary crowns, and custom components are designed and produced under our roof, in coordination with the rest of the care.

 Principle 5

 Diagnosis, planning, surgical care, and final restoration all happen with our team in Eustis.
-You will work with the same team from your first consultation to your final smile.
-In the rare circumstance that a particular case is best served by a referral to a specialist colleague — for example, an unusually complex situation that calls for resources beyond what we provide here — Dr. Jackson will say so directly and refer you to a trusted colleague who can provide the level of care your specific case requires.
+The same team stays with you through every appointment.
+In the rare circumstance that a particular case is best served by a referral to a specialist colleague (an unusually complex situation calling for resources beyond what we provide here, for example), Dr. Jackson will say so directly and refer you to a trusted colleague who can provide the level of care your specific case requires.

 What an implant case looks like